Fuglede30/Fuglede30.github.io/index.markdown

 To drive this analysis, we use the U.S. Traffic Congestions (2016–2022) dataset, compiled by Sobhan Moosavi.
 It contains detailed records of congestion incidents across major urban areas, based on real-time traffic reports.
 The dataset was last accessed on May 10, 2025.
 For consistency and completeness, our analysis focuses exclusively on congestion data from March 22.
 2016 to September 8.
 2022.

+# Clocks and Congestion: How Time Shapes Traffic Trends

 <div style="text-align: center;">
   <img src="yearly_boxplot.png" width="150%" />
   <p style="font-style: italic; font-size: 0.9em; color: gray;">